patrickfav/dice/README.md

     java -jar dice.jar 16 -e "base36"

-If you require fixed char-sized output either use `hex` encoding or other encodings with supporting padding like `base32` or `base64`.
+If you require fixed char-sized output either use `hex` encoding or other encodings supporting paddings like `base32` or `base64`.

 ### Creating static byte arrays for your application